ollien/bittorrent-sync-web-client/README.md

 I made this so I could finally use Btsync as opposed to Dropbox, since the major dealbreaker was that Btsync didn't have a web client.

-Run it with uwsgi and nginx.
+I Run it with uwsgi and nginx, but it should work without them.

-This is my nginx config, which is pretty essential in order for this to work
+This is my nginx config, which is pretty essential in order for this to work with nginx.

 ```
 upstream btsyncWeb{